 Fairtrade covers almost a dozen rice varieties in both organic and conventional form.
 Both the Premium and the Minimum Price vary for production region and type of rice, and are regularly revised.

 Fairtrade works with small-scale rice farmers who have formed democratically governed small producer organizations.
-We also work with rice farmers in India who have formed contract producer organizations, which sell their produce to an intermediary that supports them in the process of becoming Fairtrade small producer organizations.
+We also work with rice farmers in India who don’t yet have the structures needed to get certified as small producers.
+Instead, they have formed contract producer organizations, selling their produce to an intermediary that supports them to become Fairtrade small producer organizations over time.

 By supporting democratic organizations of small farmers, Fairtrade encourages a stronger, more unified voice for farmers in trade relations.